elerch/universal-lambda-zig/README.md

 Also, within the context, AWS Lambda is unable to provide proper method, target, and headers for the request.
 This may be important for routing purposes.
 Suggestion here is to use API Gateway and pass these parameters through the event_data content.

+Lastly, support for specifying multiple targets in the downstream (your) application is somewhat spotty.
+For example, `zig build standalone_server run` works fine.
+However, `zig build test flexilib` is broken.